'Silent Killers of Business Success'

 - Ram V. Iyer

 Many people seek business success but few achieve it.
 Everyone wants a high income and great wealth but few achieve either.
 Depending on whose numbers you believe, between 65% and 80% of all businesses in America fail within 10 years.
 And, most people who enter business fail but people avoid ‘seeing it’ and most believe it is the ‘other guy/gal’ who will fail.
 Millions of businesses stay small and die young (because of some of the reasons listed below).
 Out of 28 million businesses in America, 22 million have NO employees!
 Millions who do fail in business ‘disappear’ into full-time jobs in companies or become solopreneurs barely making ends meet.
-Few achieve the spectacular success they are capable of (and dream about).
-There are a set of BIG underlying reasons and THEY CAN BE 'FIXED'.
+Few achieve the spectacular success they are capable of, read about or dream about.
+There are a set of BIG underlying reasons - all 'obvious' and 'common sense' - and THEY CAN BE 'FIXED'.

 Whether you are seeking business success or greater business success, are you finding your LIMITED SUCCESS?